ga-wdi-boston/wdi_3_rails_assessment_week_2_revised/README.md

 rails g model Bunny name color age:integer, is the cheaty answer that David has told us not to use

+Was I supposed to specify what you'd need to write in the model? class Bunny < ActiveRecord::Base end

 ### Question 3

 What does the command in Question 2 do, exactly?
 What files are created, where are they located, and what does the database look like at this time?
 Explain.